Amazon Redshift

 -

 Select an Ingestion Mode: The desired mode by which you want to ingest data from the Source.
-The available Ingestion Modes are Table, and Custom SQL.
+The available ingestion modes are Table, and Custom SQL.
 Read Ingestion Modes.

 -